jeromeku/gpu-experiments/README.md

 # GPU Experiments

-A collection of tests and benchmarks for my own research.
+A collection of CUDA micro-experiments and benchmarks for my own research.

-I originally created this repository to learn CUDA through hands-on coding.
-Now, I use it to run various micro-experiments that help me quickly develop new ideas.

 ## Requirements

-- Thunderkittens
+- ThunderKittens (included as a Git submodule)
-- CUDA 12.8 or above
+- CUDA 12.8+
-- Hopper or Blackwell GPUs
+- Hopper (H100) or Blackwell (B200) GPUs

-Everything should be done through the Makefile.
+- Python 3 with PyTorch and pybind11

+Build and execution are solely handled by the Makefiles in each subdirectory.

+## Organization

+- `hopper/`: CUDA experiments targeting H100
+- `blackwell/`: CUDA experiments targeting Blackwell

 ## Topics